Alistair-J/Video-Editor/README.md

 ## Objectives:
 - Simple UI (Currently using GTK+)
-- Create clips from a video
+- Create clips from a video - Done needs to be integrated with GUI
 - Allow for sequencing of clips
 - Add audio tracks or seperate videos into video timeline
 - Transitions